GoHypernet/Galileo-Mission-Frameworks/README.md

 uploading to a Galileo Mission.
 The build-in entrypoint will decompress the model automatically.

 All major 2018 and 2020 builds are included in this repository and installed in the `/exe` folder.
 The environment variables `EXE_iDP` and `EXE_iSP` should be set to the desired version and used to reference the executables.
+Additionally, these environment variables include the `-nmb` and `-nc` flags to ensure that GUI popup boxes do not stall the headless session.

 ## Building